chris062689/game-hook/README.md

     - **Pokemon Sidebar** - A sidebar used for video game streamers and Pokemon.
 Will display common information about the Pokemon game you are playing as a sidebar that can easily integrate into OBS or Xsplit.
 - **Example Scripts** - Inside of the /data/scripts folder, you can see examples for:
     - **Pokemon Red / Blue Nuzlocke Mode** - A script that enforces "Nuzlocke" rules from Pokemon.
 This enforces all main Nuzlocke rules automatically including: Disallow use of "dead" Pokemon, disallow captures after first encounters per Route.
-    - **Pokemon Red / Blue Text** - A script that shows how to modify the ROM to change certain menu options.
-    - **Dragon Warrior 1 Stats** - A script that changes your stats for Dragon Warrior 1.
-Also detects when you stand on chests, stairs, etc.

 ## How do I set up my config?
-Within the GameHook folder, open up `settings.js`.
+Within the GameHook folder, open up `/config/config.js`.
 There are the following options available:
 - **Log Level** - Indicates the amount of logging that should be done.
 Useful for debugging.
     - Default Value: `'info'`
 - **Driver File** - The path to the driver
-    - Default Value: `'./drivers/RetroArch.js'`
+    - Default Value: `'./lib/drivers/RetroArch.js'`
 - **Mapper File** - The path to the mapper
     - Example: `'./data/mappers/PokemonRedBlue_GBC.js'`)
 - **Scripts** - A list of scripts to automatically be ran.